-Article in Mobile Operating Systems, Mobile, Marketing, Technology, Advertising, iPhone, iPad categories.
+Article in Mobile Operating Systems, Mobile, Marketing and Growth, Technology, Advertising, iPhone, iPad categories.

 IPhone App Advertising and the Decline of the UDID

 Monetization within iPhone apps is a tricky issue.
 While freemium models like Dropbox and Evernote can bring in significant revenue with just one to…

 Monetization within iPhone apps is a tricky issue.
 While freemium models like Dropbox and Evernote can bring in significant revenue with just one to five percent conversion rates, not all applications are designed to drive users to a premium service.
 Another heavily used option, of course, is in-app advertising.

 Mobile ads are, in a sense, especially optimized to work with iOS apps: Apple marks each device with a Unique Device ID (UDID), a 40-digit code linked to everything you do with your iPhone or iPad.
 When phrased this way, UDID tracking sounds risky and potentially malicious.
 Really, though, it’s the way that so many apps can be offered for free.
 An app that doesn’t charge a straight fee will generally sell users’ information, tracked by UDIDs, to advertisers.

 Advertisers use your iPhone activity — across apps, down to the finger tap — to target their ads so they’re relevant to you.
 The problem with this system is that vast stores of users’ personal data, unified by UDIDs, are kept backed up in databases.
 Users rarely are alerted to this data collection, and it’s often conducted without consent.

 Apple sees the problems inherent in the UDID structure, and announced to developers last August that it was moving away from the UDID system.
 Developers submitting apps to the App Store that included UDID-related services or tracking soon found those apps rejected.

 iPhone Apps and User Privacy